Elizabeth City State University

 By 2021-22, ECSU will produce 399 low-income graduates, an increase of 67.6% (161 additional low-income completions over a base of 238).

 From Elizabeth City State University: ECSU provides a nurturing and supportive environment that serves many first-generation, low-income students.
-In the fall of 2019, 64 percent received Pell Grants.
+In the fall of 2019, 66 percent of enrolled students received Pell Grants.
 Among the Pell Grant Recipients, 71 percent had a reported zero Expected Family Contribution, which is up from 60 percent from last year.
 The university’s goal is not only to recruit low-income students but also to provide navigable pathways to degree completion.
 To accomplish this goal, the university’s Student Success Initiative leverages various technologies, such as degree auditing software and the E4U platform, which is an early alert system that allows advisors and students to schedule appointments seamlessly and share information electronically with various stakeholders across campus.
 These interactions foster enhanced communication between students and advisors to better monitor students’ progress toward degree completion.
 In addition to the technology, the Student Success Initiative also provides human resources, such as professional advisors and peer tutors to foster student success.

 By 2021-22, ECSU will produce 136 critical workforce credentials, an increase of 28.3% (30 additional critical workforce credentials over a base of 106).